stress. /stres/ noun. a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances

 4. Just breathe

 One of the best ways to calm both the body and the mind is through simple breathing exercises.
 Conscious, mindful breathing supports the nervous system and the brain and just makes you feel good.
-Here are a few simple breathing exercises that you might find very helpful, or you can read the full breathing blog here:
+For more information, check out our full breathing blog here.

 Exercise is well known as a stress reliever, but did you know that not all exercise is right for every blood type?
 Intense exercise like running helps those with Blood Type O to de-stress, but Blood Type As respond better to calming exercises like yoga or tai chi.
 Learn more about how to manage stress by exercising right for your individual blood type.